Davy Q&A: Who was involved, what happened and what is the likely fallout?

 Mr Kearney determined the price was less than their value, after being told another buyer would have been prepared to pay close to 60 per cent more.
 He sued Davy, ultimately settling his case in the High Court in 2016 for a figure understood to be between €2 million and €3 million.

-The ultimate profit made by those involved in the partnership who acquired the bonds however, is not known.
+The ultimate profit made by those involved in the partnership who acquired the bonds, however, is not known.
 What is known is that a large tranche of these bonds were then sold on by the partnership to a New York fund manager, some three weeks after they were acquired.
-It’s understood that some in the group held onto their bonds for some years after.
+It’s understood that some in the group held onto their bonds for some years afterwards.

 The regulator’s view

-The Central Bank then stepped up its investigation, and has taken some seven years to get to the point where the Central Bank fined the firm €4.1 million over the transaction.
+The Central Bank then stepped up its investigation and has taken some seven years to get to the point where the bank fined the firm €4.1 million over the transaction.
 It asserted that, in allowing the trade to go ahead, the brokerage breached EU market rules by failing to identify and manage a potential conflict of interest with the client and by keeping its compliance team in the dark at the time.

 Who are the 16?